naseem119/Micro-Mouse-Maze-Solver/README.md

 2 ultrasonic sensors
 1 H-bridge
 Arduino Uno
-In addition to the robot body kit, the building process and a comprehensive list of components are documented in the Trello board linked below:\n https://trello.com/b/mOyeIbLY/interface-project
+In addition to the robot body kit, the building process and a comprehensive list of components are documented in the Trello board linked below:

+https://trello.com/b/mOyeIbLY/interface-project